 Cycle Time vs. Lead Time

 A lot of practitioners tend to confuse Cycle Time with Lead Time.
 Some people say Cycle Time is the time between two successive deliveries, while others believe it is the time between initiation and delivery.

-Therefore, the Lead Time here is 4 days, while the Cycle Time is 2 days.
+Therefore, the Lead Time here is four days, while Cycle Time is two days.
 Lead time represents the time expended—but not the effort.
 You could have a Lead Time of 25 days yet spend only 2 hours working to solve the problem or create the product.

 At first glance, Cycle Time may appear to represent effort, but it represents time, as well.
 That’s why cutting cycle time should be the most important mantra for any Continuous Improvement project.

 In German, TAKT stands for Takzeit, meaning Music or Rhythm of Music.
 TAKT is a measurement and a discipline based on known and existing production principles and practices.
 TAKT time is the maximum acceptable time to meet the demands of the customer.
 In other words, TAKT Time is the speed with which the product needs to be created to satisfy the needs of the customer.

 The TAKT Time Formula = (Net Time Available for Production)/(Customer’s Daily Demand).